Bel Air Staff

 Leanda has worked with children and families for over 25 years.
 After finishing her Bachelor’s Degree from the University of Akron (Ohio) in Social Work, she worked in child welfare providing Family Preservation Services and then Child Protective Services.
 In 2004, Leanda earned her Master’s Degree from the University of Maryland School of Social Work with a specialization in Children and Families and has been a LCSW-C since 2015.
 Leanda is a trained Forensic Interviewer and was a part of the human trafficking task force for Harford County and Baltimore City.
 She is also a Board approved supervisor to LMSWs.

 Leanda strives to work with individuals and families with light-hearted compassion and empathy, free of judgement.
-While she is well-versed in working with those struggling with trauma, mood, and anxiety disorders, Leanda is passionate about working with student athletes and their mental health, the LGBTQ+ population and their families, individuals with addiction to pornography, parents of sex abuse victims, and survivors of human trafficking.
+While she is well-versed in working with those struggling with trauma, mood, and anxiety disorders, Leanda is passionate about working with student athletes and their mental health, the LGBTQIA+ population and their families, individuals with addiction to pornography, parents of sex abuse victims, and survivors of human trafficking.
 She is also trained in Instinctual Trauma Response Therapy (ITR), an evidence-based trauma treatment (helpfortrauma.com).
 Leanda works with children (ages 10+) and adults and is available for evening and Saturday appointments in-person at both Bel Air and Towson, as well as telehealth appointments.
 Leanda currently accepts private pay clients, as well as Cigna (Evernorth), Johns Hopkins EHP, Medicaid, Medicare, United Healthcare, and CareFirst Blue Cross Blue Shield insurances.

 Licensed Graduate Professional Counselor